Louis Nye

 Louis Nye (May 1, 1913 – October 9, 2005) was an American comedic actor.
-He was an entertainer to the troops during World War II and is best known for his work on countless television, film and radio programs.
+He was an entertainer to the troops during World War II and is best known for his work on multiple television, film and radio programs.

-Early years

-He was born Louis Neistat in Hartford, Connecticut, son of Joseph Neistat and Jennie Sherman.
-His sister Rose Neistat was born in 1917.
-Although Nye, who pronounced his given name as Louie, later claimed he was born in 1922, he is listed as age six in the 1920 Hartford County, Connecticut, Federal Census.

-Nye's parents were both Yiddish speaking Jews from the Russian Empire.
-They emigrated to the United States in 1906, and became naturalized citizens in 1911.
-His father owned a small grocery store, which his wife helped him run.
-Louis Nye attended Weaver High School, but he was not a good student.
-"My marks were so low," he explained, "that they wouldn't let me in the drama club.
-So I went down to WTIC Radio, auditioned, and got on a show."

 Radio and television

-Nye decided to go to New York City, where he worked in radio, playing various roles on soap operas.
-He recalled "I still think of myself as an actor.
-In the radio days, I was busy playing rotten Nazis, rich uncles and emotional juveniles -- the whole span -- and the only time I tried to be funny was at parties."

-Nye served in the United States Army during World War II, and because he earned laughs by mimicking other soldiers, he was assigned to Special Services where he met Carl Reiner.
-Following his discharge, he returned to New York and began working in live television.
+Nye met Carl Reiner, returned to New York and began working in live television.
 He also appeared in several plays on Broadway, and made many appearances on television variety shows such as The Jack Benny Program (including one memorable turn as a crying cab driver), The Jimmy Durante Show, The Pat Boone Chevy Showroom and The Victor Borge Show.

 He earned his greatest fame as a regular on The Steve Allen Show, performing with Allen, Don Knotts, Tom Poston, Pat Harrington Jr., Dayton Allen, Gabriel Dell and Bill Dana.
 He primarily played urbane, wealthy, and often fey bon vivants; as part of the weekly "Man on the Street" sketches, his characterization of the pretentious country-club braggart Gordon Hathaway, with his catchphrase, "Hi-ho, Steverino," plus Allen's inability to resist bursting into hysterical laughter at his ad-libs, made Nye one of the favorites on Allen's show.
 When production moved to Los Angeles, Nye went too and became a character actor in Hollywood.